 The Dolly Gray Children’s Literature Award is making an impact toward the general public’s recognition of the positive societal contributions of individuals with developmental disabilities, greater understanding and acceptance of teachers and school-aged peers of students with developmental disabilities, and encouragement of authors and illustrators to publish quality literature including characters with developmental disabilities.

 This award is made possible through the dedicated work and creative insight of many individuals.
-Special thanks are insufficient to express our deep gratitude to those who have served in various capacities, and to those who will continue to make this award significant in the field: the DADD Executive Board, DADD Publications Chair, DADD Dolly Gray Award Chairs and Reviewers, Special Needs Project, Brigham Young University's McKay School of Education and Harold B. Lee Library, the authors, illustrators, and publishers of the eligible and award-winning books, Dolly Gray, and individuals with developmental disabilities and their families worldwide.
+Special thanks are insufficient to express our deep gratitude to those who have served in various capacities, and to those who will continue to make this award significant in the field: the DADD Executive Board, DADD Publications Chair, DADD Dolly Gray Award Chairs and Reviewers, Brigham Young University's McKay School of Education and the BYU Harold B. Lee Library, the authors, illustrators, and publishers of the eligible and award-winning books, Dolly Gray and her family, and individuals with developmental disabilities and their families worldwide.

 Join Rachel Wadham, Education and Juvenile Literature Librarian, and Tina Taylor-Dyches, from the McKay School of Education at Brigham Young University as they discuss children’s literature that includes characters with disabilities and the Dolly Gray Children’s Literature Award on the Worlds Awaiting radio program.
 Worlds Awaiting is a weekly program for grownups who care about children, with topics that will help the rising generation discover literature and experience the world around them.

 This broadcast aired live Saturday, August 5, 2017.
 You can listen to the interview on the Worlds Awaiting website at http://www.byuradio.org/show/afc8b335-4272-4bf4-a192-9f850d0fe390/worlds-awaiting